In plain terms, a successful investment plan is one that meets your objectives, but it must also be one that you can execute.

 So, better get everything in writing, but don't forget it in some folder.
 Keep it at hand and review it from time to time.

-This IPS can also help you in case you decide to hand over your investments to an investment adviser (or to a new adviser if you already use one).
+This IPS can also help you in case you decide to hand over your investment accounts to an investment adviser (or to a new adviser if you already use one).
 All your new adviser has to do is to follow your plan.
 It should be all there.

 One last important thing, you should revisit your plan from time to time and, above all, if your unique situation changes.